suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 **Note that you will need terminal access to your Raspberry Pi, you can** `read more about terminal access here <https://www.raspberrypi.org/documentation/computers/using_linux.html#terminal>`_.

 Finally, you also need a CIRRENT™ Cloud account in order to receive inbound data from the CIRRENT™ Agent.
-You can register for an account here, or by contacting support@cirrent.com

 Getting ready
 ^^^^^^^^^^^^^^